-To help manage this process, we've created a Suppliers Scorecard to assist us evaluate, identify areas of improvement and monitor and track their supplier's performance.
+To help manage this process, we've created a Suppliers Scorecard to assist us in identifying and evaluating areas of improvement and to help us monitor and track our suppliers' performance.

 We have issued our suppliers with a Suppliers Code of Conduct outlining our requirements around business ethics and compliance.
 The code requires suppliers to address human and labour rights, environmental compliance and anti-corruption and bribery.